// getting started

 Run /quicksetup

-Once the bot is in your server, run /quicksetup in any channel you can see it.
-The command launches a short interactive flow that asks for the three essentials and then writes them to the config database.
+Once the bot is in your server, run /quicksetup in any channel it can see.
+The command launches an interactive, eight-step wizard that asks for the configuration most servers want, then writes everything to the config database in one shot.

 The setup hub

-- Tickets — verify ticket templates, transcripts, delayed delete behaviour.
+- Tickets — verify and quarantine flows, transcripts, delayed-delete behaviour.

 Verify installation

-The fastest smoke test is to run any moderation command and confirm it appears in your audit log channel.
-Try /note on yourself:
+The fastest smoke test is to run an open command and check it responds.
+Try /userinfo on yourself:

-✓ Note added (case #1).You should see a matching embed appear in the channel you configured during /quicksetup.
-If not, double-check that the bot has Send Messages and Embed Links permission in that channel — those are the two most common things servers forget.
+✓ Profile card returned.Then trigger a moderation event and confirm it shows up in the log channel you configured during /quicksetup.
+If nothing arrives, double-check that the bot has Send Messages and Embed Links permission in that channel — those are the two most commonly missed.

 Next steps